avine/bem-flex-grid/README.md

 ### .bfg--lines-[N]

-If using `.bfg.bfg--row.bfg--wrap` then the `.bfg__box` are placed in the row direction and wrapped onto multiple lines when needed.
+As said above, if using `.bfg.bfg--row.bfg--wrap` then the `.bfg__box` are placed in the row direction and wrapped onto multiple lines when needed.

 In this case the total height of all `.bfg__box` might be bigger than the `.bfg` container height itself.

 If you know that there's exactly 2 lines of `.bfg__box`, you can constrain them to fit into the `.bfg` container, by using `.bfg--lines-2`.

-(in the same way, use `.bfg--lines-3` or `.bfg--lines-4` to fit exactly 3 or 4 lines respectively).
+In the same way, use `.bfg--lines-3` or `.bfg--lines-4` to fit exactly 3 or 4 lines respectively.

 ```html
 <div class="bfg bfg--row bfg--wrap bfg--lines-2">...</div>